 Those who try to deny their own existence or deny the existence of other selves, they are really in an impossible position.
 But how did they get there?
 They got there because they believe, they declare, they teach that there’s only one energy – matter.
 And they cannot explain self-awareness.
 They cannot explain the existence of the self from their position of teaching, believing that there is only one energy, matter.
 In other words, they have no material explanation for the self.

-This is the first part of a three part series of lectures filmed during Jagad Guru’s lecture at University of the Philippines.
-Part two and part three will be uploaded in the near future.
+This is the first part of a series of lectures filmed during Jagad Guru’s lecture at University of the Philippines.
+Part Two is available to watch here Yogic View of Life, God & Religion